ekimetrics/ekimetrics.github.io/blog/2025-04-05-Causal_Inference.md

 This analysis also helps uncover synergies and spillover effects between variables, shedding light on how different campaigns interact with each other to drive outcomes.

-### Ensuring Robustness with Refutation
+### Ensuring Robustness

-Validation is a critical step in ensuring the reliability of our causal model.
-We employ refutation tests, such as the random common cause refuter, to simulate scenarios where unobserved confounding variables may exist.
-This involves introducing a synthetic confounder to the dataset and re-estimating causal effects.
+Validation is a critical step in ensuring the reliability and practical utility of our causal model.
+Rather than simply accepting point estimates, we systematically quantify the uncertainty associated with our causal effect measurements—an approach that enhances both analytical rigor and decision-making transparency.

-If the causal model is well-specified and accounts for all relevant confounders, the addition of this simulated variable should not significantly alter the estimated effects.
-This process helps confirm the robustness of the model, ensuring that the causal relationships identified are not driven by spurious correlations or omitted variables.
+We employ several complementary techniques to measure uncertainty:
+- **Confidence Intervals**: Using bootstrapping approaches to generate confidence intervals around our Average Treatment Effect (ATE) estimates.
+This provides stakeholders with a clear understanding of the range within which the true causal effect likely falls.
+- **Hypothesis Testing**: Calculating p-values that indicate the statistical significance of identified effects, helping differentiate between genuine causal relationships and potential statistical noises.
+- **Sensitivity Analysis**: Systematically varying model assumptions to understand how robust our causal estimates are to different specifications and data conditions.

+This focus on uncertainty measurement acknowledges the inherent limitations of causal inference in real-world settings with finite data.
+We recognize that causal estimates may be imperfect when data volume is limited, measurement noise is present, or when important variables might be unobserved.
+By transparently communicating these uncertainties, we enable more informed decision-making.

 We also reconcile the experiment's results with Business validation.
 This involves comparing your causal MMM results against actual experimental data to verify that your model's predictions match observed outcomes in controlled settings.
 This process serves as a reality check that bridges statistical models with empirical evidence.